AwdotiaRomanowna/WhatTheHack-1/033-OSSDatabaseMigration/Student/00-prereqs.md

 -   Step 5:

-    - Deploy the Pizzeria applications twice - one using PostgreSQL and another using MySQL database.
+    - Deploy the Pizzeria applications - it will create two web applications one using PostgreSQL and another using MySQL database.

 ```bash
 cd ~/Resources/HelmCharts/ContosoPizza